According to Australian Standard AS 1851:2012 there are 12 types of systems or equipment

 A control battery can be found on an electric driven fire pump-set AND and a compression ignition (diesel) driven pumpset.
 In simple terms a control battery is a type of stationary battery used to provide a source of stored energy necessary to operate the pump controller for a fire pump-set.

-An engine start battery conversely is a type of battery used for the rapid release of energy (current) measured in Ampere necessary for motor start applications.
+An engine start battery (or starter battery) conversely is a type of battery used for the rapid release of energy (current) measured in Ampere necessary for motor start applications.
 A engine start battery will have a capacity rating measured in Cold Cranking Amps ("CCA") or Marine Cranking Amps (MCA").

 Modern fire pump-sets are typically fitted with batteries which are generally configured with a primary and secondary battery arrangement where both batteries (engine start and control batteries) can be used for the engine start application.
 In this case the battery used must be an engine start battery with a CCA rating.